I beg to move,

 There are concerns about the risks to patient care.
 Will the Minister set out how he expects us to address those?

 The free movement of people was presented very much as a one-way street during the referendum.
 We know that about 1.2 million UK citizens live in other EU member states.
-There is a risk that if a similar arrangement on reciprocal healthcare is not implemented after we leave, it could impact on the arrangements those people currently enjoy.
+There is a risk that if a similar arrangement on reciprocal healthcare is not implemented after we leave, that could impact on the arrangements those people enjoy.
 This could cause a huge amount of disruption for patients and health services.
 It will probably affect those with the most serious conditions most, in particular those with kidney failure who may not be able to travel in future if assurances are not gained.
 I would be grateful if the Minister updated us on that.

 Finally, I would like to say a few words on the impact on social care.
 According to NHS Digital, it is estimated that about 7% of people in the social care sector, or 95,000 people, are EU citizens.
 That figure varies for different parts of the country.
 Recent estimates suggest that the social care sector will face a considerable staff shortage if EU migration is limited, particularly if visas are restricted on the basis of income.
 Projections from the Nuffield Trust suggest that there could be a shortfall of as many as 70,000 social care workers by 2025.
 Again, will the Minister set out what steps the Government plan to mitigate the potential impact on social care and staff?
 Can he assure us that we will have an immigration system that addresses staffing needs in the future?